 Below are the most popular starting points on the Via Francigena and where you can obtain your Credenziali.

-For more detailed information on the Camino de Santiago routes or to book your Camino trip, contact us.
+Contact us for more detailed information on the Camino de Santiago routes or to book your trip.
 Buen Camino!